mbbu/Plasmodium_falciparum/REPORT.md

 We used Git and GitHub for collaboratively creating scripts, sharing results, and discussing the output.
 This tool allowed us to collaborate effectively.
 ## Obtaining data
-we obtained the data through the provided link in the paper[click here](https://www.malariagen.net/data/pf3k-5) We downloaded reference genome and already aligned Bam fileS.
+we obtained the data through the provided link in the paper[click here](https://www.malariagen.net/data/pf3k-5) We downloaded reference genome and already aligned Bam files.
 The script used to download the data is ```` wget ftp://ngs.sanger.ac.uk/production/pf3k/release_5/Pfalciparum.genome.fasta.gz ```` and ````wget ftp://ngs.sanger.ac.uk/production/pf3k/release_5/BAM/*.bam```` respectively.
 ## Indexing and creating dictionary
 Indexing a genome can be explained similar to indexing a book.
 If you want to know on which page a certain word appears or a chapter begins, it is much more efficient/faster to look it up in a pre-built index than going through every page of the book until you found it.
 Same goes for variant discovery.
-Indices allows,e.g Haplotypecaller  to narrow down the potential origin of a query variant within the file, saving both time and memory.
+Indices allows,e.g Haplotypecaller  to narrow down the potential origin of a query variant within the file, saving both time and memory.Samtools index was used for this.
-Creates a sequence dictionary for a reference sequence.
-This tool creates a sequence dictionary file (with ".dict" extension) from a reference sequence provided in FASTA format, which is required by processing and analysis tools.
+CreateSequenceDictionary, this tool creates a sequence dictionary file (with ".dict" extension) from a reference sequence provided in FASTA format, which is required by processing and analysis tools.
 The script for indexing of the variants (BAM file) is [here](https://github.com/bolekj/Plasmodium_falciparum/blob/master/Scripts/sam_hapt.sh) and for creating dictionary and indexing of refrence genome as below;
 ````
 #creating dictionary for refrence genome